whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 }
 ```

-The fit looks ... ok.
+The fit looks ... sort of ok.
 Not perfect, but not bad, depending on the sample.

-*Exercise* feel free to look at other samples - you could also check model fit using a qq plot.
+**Exercise** feel free to see how this looks for other samples.
+You could also make a qq-plot for each sample to see how well the model fits.

-Clearly this model is not perfect but it might be enough to work with - for the purposes of this practical we'll go with it.
+Clearly this model is not a perfect model of the data, but it might be enough to work with - for the purposes of this
+practical we'll go with it.

 ## Modelling copy number variation

 Our general model of the effect of CNVs on coverage is that coverage of a site with copy number c should be (c/2) times
 as large as the copy number at a diploid site - plus noise.
 If we think of sequence reads as being generated from each
 copy independently, a bit of thought shows that the same relationship happens for the variance as well.
 So our model
-for copy number c would be the *transformed Gaussian N( c * mean, c * variance )*.
+for copy number c would be that

+         coverage ~ N( c * mean, c * variance )

-This is good because it provides the key link from copy number to coverage, with noise, that might allow us to infer
+This is good because it provides a direct link from copy number to coverage (accounting for noise in the coverage
-copy numbers.
+values), that might allow us to infer copy numbers.

 Let's try that now.
 For simplicity:

 - We will assume only copy numbers of 0 to 5 are possible (i.e. from a homozygous deletion up to a possible three extra copies).
-Increase this if you want to!
+Feel free to increase this if you want to!
-- We'll put the results in a giant multidimensional array of sites x samples x copy number states.
+- We'll put the results in a giant multidimensional array of `sites` x `samples` x `copy number states`.

-We start by computing the per-site likelihood of each the data given each copy number.
+We start by computing the per-site likelihood of each data point for each possible copy number.
+Importantly as in the
-Importantly as in the stats modelling session *we will work throughout in log space* to avoid any numerical issues.
-This makes some computation more difficult, but
+stats modelling session *we will work throughout in log space* to avoid any numerical issues.
+This makes some
+computations more difficult, but is a generally good idea when more than a few data points are involved.
+So we'll make our array *an array of log-likelihoods*:

 ```
 copy.numbers = 0:5